RedPointGlobal/terraform-azurerm-rgoh/README.md

 ### RGOH Hub
 The hub is the central point of connectivity to all RGOH spokes.
 It hosts services consumed by workloads hosted in the spoke virtual networks.

-The following resources are created
+The following core resources are created
 ```
 - Azure Virtual Network
 - Azure Firewall